Query data source rows

 - The request is forwarded to

 monit-edgeover WebSocket; the data source named byds_type+ds_namemust already exist under the calling account. account_idin the body is optional.
-When supplied it must equal the authenticated account; mismatched values are rejected.- Two error layers: webapi-level failures use the standard error envelope, but errors raised by
+When supplied it must equal the authenticated account; mismatched values are rejected.- Validation failures use the standard error envelope.
+When

 error.message = "too many rows".
 Narrow the time range or aggregate at the source. argsis a polymorphicstring→stringmap that is forwarded verbatim.
 Semantics depend onds_type(SLS requiressls.project+sls.logstore; Loki / VictoriaLogs raw mode requires a time range via*.start/*.endor*.timespan.value/*.timespan.unit; Prometheus and SQL sources ignore it).
 See the monit-webapi query-api docs for the per-source key list.